Dr. Thomas Latham

 Research

-I am an Assistant Professor (Research Focussed) in the Elementary Particle Physics Group here at Warwick.
+I am an Associate Professor (Research Focussed) in the Elementary Particle Physics Group here at Warwick.

 I work on the LHCbLink opens in a new window experiment, based at CERN.

-I am also responsible for coordinating the migration of the geometry description for the whole detector to use the DD4hep toolkit.
+I have previously held the responsibility for coordinating the migration of the geometry description for the whole detector to use the DD4hep toolkit ready from LHC Run 3.

-I also work on the BaBarLink opens in a new window experiment, based at the Stanford Linear Accelerator Center in California.
+I also work on the BaBarLink opens in a new window experiment, which was based at the SLAC National Accelerator Laboratory in California and recorded data between 1999 and 2008.

-I am also responsible for the maintainance and development of the EvtGenLink opens in a new window and Laura++Link opens in a new window software packages that are used throughout the high energy physics community.
+I am also responsible for the maintenance and development of the EvtGenLink opens in a new window and Laura++Link opens in a new window software packages that are used throughout the high energy physics community.

 Teaching

-I teach a graduate course on Sofware Development with C++ in conjunction with my colleague Ben Morgan and colleagues at the University of Birmingham and University of Bristol.
+I teach a graduate course on Software Development with C++ in conjunction with colleagues at the University of Birmingham and University of Bristol, within the MPAGSLink opens in a new window graduate programme.
+The module information page for this course can be found hereLink opens in a new window.

-The resources for this course can be found here.
-In recent years the course has been rewritten to incorporate the more recent C++11, C++14, and C++17 standards and to include the git version control system, the CMake build tool, the Catch2 unit testing framework, and the Doxygen documentation generation tool.
+In recent years the course has been rewritten to incorporate the C++11, C++14, and C++17 standards and to include the git version control system, the CMake build automation tool, the Catch2 unit testing framework, and the Doxygen documentation generation tool.

 Contact Details: